lisawilliams/tic-tac-toe/README.md

 ## What I Have Learned So Far:

-While have not met requirements yet, I do feel I've learned a lot, and I feel as though I will be able to meet requirements if I keep working.
-I'm making a lot of progress relative to the me of a week ago, which is important to me.

 * _Better grasp of development mechanics:_ I feel much more confident using Git and Github.
 This is also the first time I have used ```grunt serve``` and ```grunt deploy``` to model what it is like to have a development and production branch.
 Before this, when I did projects, I used MAMP to develop things locally and then pushed everything to a live server, usually via SFTP.
 Grunt serve and deploy is a much better system.
 * _Ability to round-trip a user action through an API:_ This was my main area of progress during project week.
 Although we had lessons on this, being able to sit down and do it myself after reading the docs for a similar, but still new API was a big step for me.
 * _Developing and practicing a step-by-step approach to writing code:_ I now use a step-by-step approach to writing code that I hadn't used before, starting with writing a curl script to test an API request, building the HTML and CSS, writing an event handler, passing that through to an API request, and then writing code that handles the UI.
 Doing this made writing each interlocking set of functions much more repeatable and easier.